How to Answer: Where Do You See Yourself in 5 Years (with Sample Answers)

 Wrapping Up | Where Do You See Yourself in 5 Years

-Keep in mind that the interviewer doesn’t expect you to know exactly what you’ll be doing in five years – heck they probably don’t know either.
-Instead, they want to get a feeling for how you plan to approach the job and your future with the company.
+Remember that the interviewer doesn’t expect you to know exactly what you’ll be doing in five years - heck, they probably don’t know either.
+Instead, they want to understand how you plan to approach the job and your future with the company.

 If they think you’re likely to stick around and grow alongside the company, that will do a lot to put the interviewer at ease.

-Find ways to communicate your abilities and your ongoing development during the interview, and this question will never bother you again.
+Find ways to communicate your abilities and your ongoing development during the interview; this question will never bother you again.

 Let us know if you have any questions about your job search or upcoming interview.
 Best of luck – you will do great!